Are Free-To-Play Games, Actually Free to Play?

 (Source)

 As I dived into this game, it became apparent microtransactions were necessary to advance.
-If you ran out of inventory space you had to either pay for more with in-game currency (only obtained by real money) or delete the item permanently.
+If you ran out of inventory space, you had to either pay for more with in-game currency (only obtained by real money) or permanently delete the item.
 Specific area-unlocking equipment required a paid subscription to use, leaving parts of the games blocked behind a paywall.
-There was always the option to grind for items but these would never be as useful.
-It became clear that the subscription was required to make the game enjoyable.
+There was always the option to grind for items, but these would never be as useful.
+It became clear that a subscription was required to make the game enjoyable.
 So this was my first negative experience with a pay-to-win free-to-play game.

 Money Money Money

 When looking through reviews of free-to-play games, the comments that stand out are the ones mentioning microtransactions.
-With certain games, they mention that it is hard to go further in the game unless you purchase the required items.
-One game that comes to mind for this is the Harry Potter Hogwarts Mystery game on mobile.
-In order to do well and progress you will need to purchase energy which is needed to complete quest events.
+In certain games, they mention that it is hard to go further unless you purchase the required items.
+One game that comes to mind for this is the Harry Potter: Hogwarts Mystery game on mobile.
+In order to do well and progress, you will need to purchase energy to complete quest events.
 It is extremely difficult to complete these unless you buy energy.

 Make It Safer

-In order to reduce the risk of unknown spending there needs to be better restrictions in place in order to complete transactions.
-It would also be better if microtransaction advertisement wasn’t targeting people in school.
+In order to reduce the risk of unknown spending, better restrictions need to be put in place to complete transactions.
+It would also be better if microtransaction advertisements weren’t targeting people in school.
 Game companies can still make money through older age groups as they tend to have jobs and a bit of disposable income.
 This age group is also more likely to continue with in-game purchases as well.
-So it makes more sense to advertise towards people that can actually pay without stealing someone else’s money.
+So it makes more sense to advertise to people who can actually pay without stealing someone else’s money.

 Are All Free-To-Play Games Bad?

 Although there are a lot of games out there that lean heavily on microtransactions, there are plenty that don’t.
 The games that aren’t pushing their in-game purchases tend to be the ones that are the most enjoyable to play.
-Across more recent consoles (including PC and mobile) there are a bunch of games that are free and fun to play.
+Across more recent consoles (including PC and mobile), there are a bunch of free and fun games to play.

 Free to Play